MBrassey/macOS/README.md

 <a href="https://github.com/mattinclude/appleseed">appleseed v1.0.0</a>

-        Is a command line widget (CLW), I designed for macOS and iTerm2.  appleseed is a flexible platform for process automation.
+        Is a command line widget (CLW), I designed for macOS and iTerm2.  appleseed is a flexible platform for process automation and eye candy.
 It utilizes imgcat to view png files with the help of shell integration.
 For best results, launch in a tall by thin proportioned shell.

 ![appleseed](/img/appleseed.png)